 For most children, the cause of the speech sound disorder in unknown.
 Other speech sound disorders can be linked to things such as a cleft palate, problems with the teeth, hearing loss, or difficulty controlling the movements of the mouth.
 Neurological disorders that can affect articulation include cerebral palsy.

 Childhood Apraxia of Speech

-Difficulty making voluntary movements of the tongue and lips, or with combining movements to make speech sounds.
-As a result, speech may be difficult to produce or may have many inconsistent articulation errors.
+Difficulty making voluntary movements of the tongue and lips, or with combining movements including those needed to make speech sounds.
+As a result, speech may be difficult to produce or connect, or may have many inconsistent articulation errors.

 Paralysis, weakness, or generally poor coordination of the muscles of the mouth.
 This can make speech slow, inaccurate, slurred, and/or hypernasal (when too much sound comes through the nose).

 - If the child doesn't babble using consonant sounds (particularly b, d, m and n) by age 8 or 9 months

 - If the child does not produce one word other than mom or dad by 12 months

 - If the child uses mostly vowel sounds and gestures for communication after 18 months